-During the first few weeks of the fall term students are required to undergo a criminal background screening.
+During orientation, prior to the fall term students are required to undergo a criminal background screening.
 Students are responsible for cost in order to fulfill this program requirement.
-Though the fee is subject to change, for the last two years the cost to students was \$76.25, with an additional fee of \$65 per legal name for students who have resided in the State of New York.
+As of August 2022, the fee is \$79.30 with an additional fee of \$65 per legal name for students who have resided in the State of New York.